 You can buy the Oyster card for tourists here, and it will be sent to your home by mail before your trip to London.

 One month before traveling to London is the best time to book any special restaurants you want to visit in the city.
 London is a crowded city, and popular restaurants can book up far in advance.
 By booking at least a month in advance, you’ll make sure that you don’t miss out if there’s a place you’ve been wanting to visit.

-If you need restaurant recommendations, I’ve included a few in my ultimate London itinerary.
+If you need restaurant recommendations, I’ve included a few in my ultimate itinerary for first timers in London.